 Enrollment and student success information for the previous five years

-Typically, enrollment in the medical assisting coursework prior to 2015 was low, but success rates in the courses from 2013 – 2018 have been 100%.
-The phlebotomy program has also had low enrollment.
+Typically, enrollment in the medical assisting coursework prior to 2015 was low.
+This was due to the way the program was structured which often made student wait a full year before enrolling.
+Since 2015, this has been changed and enrollment in the program has increased substantially (see appendix section titled “Allied Health Course Sections and Enrollment.”
+Success rates in the courses from 2013 – 2018 have been good (see appendix section titled “Allied Health Course Success Rates.”
+The phlebotomy program has also had low enrollment, seemingly attributable to community offered training for which students could receive pay.
 In fact, the program was only run twice during the period from 2013 ‐2018.
-Success in that program was good but the class was never run since 2015 due to low enrollment.
+Success in that program was good, but the class was never run since 2015 due to low enrollment.

-Since the changes to the medical assistant program in 2015, pass rates for the AMT RMA exam have been 100%
+Since the changes to the medical assistant program in 2015, pass rates for the AMT RMA (Registered Medical Assistant) exam have been 100%.

 b.
 Licensure/certifications of students

-At the end of the medical assistant program, students are eligible to take the AMT RMA exam
+At the end of the medical assistant program, students are eligible to take the AMT RMA exam.

-Applicants to become RMAs must take and pass the AMT RMA exam after completing the required coursework which includes a 180‐hour externship at a local medical clinic
+Applicants to become RMAs must take and pass the AMT RMA exam after completing the required coursework which includes a 180‐hour externship at a local medical clinic.

-The medical assisting program focuses on all the skills that a student will need to be successful not only on the exam, but also in the workplace
+The medical assisting program focuses on all the skills that a student will need to be successful, not only on the exam, but also in the workplace.

 The biggest difficulty has been getting students to take the test.
-Since this program has been recognized, the instructor has focused more on registering students to take the class before they graduate so they are more inclined to follow through and get certified
+Since this program has been reorganized in 2015, the instructor has focused more on registering students to take the class before they graduate so they are more inclined to follow through and get certified (See Appendix section titled “Exam Performance by Certification.”

 c.
 Curriculum